 History of Narrow Gauge Rail in Colorado

-The development of narrow gauge rail affected Colorado in two significant ways in the 1800s and early 1900s.
-These trains were able to access remote areas, mining towns in particular and moved ore to smelters.
+The development of narrow-gauge rail affected Colorado in two significant ways in the 1800s and early 1900s.
+These trains could access remote areas, particularly mining towns, and moved ore to smelters.
 They also impacted population growth.
 While the ore moved out, people moved in.
-The cattle industry was altered too.
-Instead of having to trail cattle for many hundreds of miles to their ultimate destinations.
+The cattle industry was altered, too, instead of having to “trail” cattle for many hundreds of miles to their ultimate destinations.
 Significant train junctions aided the process of getting cattle to market.
-However as civilation progressed, so did the use of trains.
+However, as civilization progressed, so did the use of trains.
 Today, most of the narrow gauge trains used to access mining towns have turned into scenic train rides, where the journey is more important than the destination, and cattle are transported by trucks.

 Narrow Gauge Rail, History in Colorado

-In the 19th and 20th centuries, railroads were a primary source of transport, both of people and goods.
-The gold and silver mining boom was a significant motivation for narrow gauge rail construction and the subsequent population growth.
-However, during the 1860s the Union Pacific Railroad bypassed Denver in favor of Cheyenne, to facilitate the cattle industry.
-That was almost the end for a lot of early Coloradans until the Denver Pacific Railroad was built to connect the Front Range to the rest of civilization.
+In the 19th and 20th centuries, narrow gauge rail was a primary source of transport, both for people and goods.
+The gold and silver mining boom significantly motivated narrow gauge rail construction and the subsequent population growth.
+However, during the 1860s, the Union Pacific Railroad bypassed Denver in favor of Cheyenne to facilitate the cattle industry.
+That was almost the end for many early Coloradans until the Denver Pacific Railroad was built to connect the Front Range to the rest of civilization.
 There were no roads during that time period.
 The only means of traveling west was by wagon team or rail.
-Getting through the Rockies by train was not easy, but in the height of the Colorado mining boom, it was important to find some way to access these remote areas.
-Narrow-gauge railways became a popular solution as it was easier for trains to maneuver around the tight curves and rough terrain of the mountains than traditional railways.
+Getting through the Rockies by train was not easy, but at the height of the Colorado mining boom, finding some way to access these remote areas was important.
+Narrow gauge railways became a popular solution as it was easier for trains to maneuver around the tight curves and rough terrain of the mountains than traditional railways.
 In the past century or so, most of these railways have gone out of use, but some have found new purpose as scenic railways for tourists and sightseers, and they offer an incredible look at the Rocky Mountains that is hard to come by in a car or on foot.

 Leadville, Colorado & Southern Railroad